-2. We believe that artists can make a difference!
-Little knits can make a big impact.
-We stand up for important causes be it preserving our heritage and culture, being kinder to our environment, promoting social change and encouraging conservation action.
+3. I believe that artists can make a difference!
+I feel it is our duty to stand up for important causes be it preserving our heritage and culture, being kinder to our environment, promoting social change and encouraging conservation action.

-5. We believe in knitting for the generations.
-Symbolic designs with responsible yarns create heirloom gifts to be worn, celebrated and treasured.
+6. I believe in creating for the generations.
+Symbolic designs with responsible fibres create heirloom gifts to be worn, celebrated and treasured.

-6. We believe in mentoring and fostering leadership through creativity.
-We take every opportunity to teach others a new skill with open hearts.
-Through our community events, we strive to provide character building volunteer opportunities for youth so that they can develop a mindset of creating with a conscience.
+7. I believe in mentoring and fostering leadership through creativity.
+I take every opportunity to teach others a new skill with open hearts.
+Through community events, I strive to provide character building volunteer opportunities for youth so that they can develop a mindset of creating with a conscience.

-7. We believe in giving back to our community.
-We hold exhibitions for the community to see what we do and raise funds to help causes we are passionate about.
+8. I believe in giving back to our community.
+I hold events/exhibitions for the community to see what we can do as a community and raise funds to help causes we are passionate about.